167 Green End Road

-I work with individuals presenting with a range of difficulties which they find they need support to deal with.
-These issues have included (but are not restricted to):
+I work with individuals presenting with a range of difficulties for which support is sought.
+These have included (but are not restricted to):

-depression; obsessions/compulsions; gender issues; sexuality; work problems; stress; recovery from abuse; self-harm; personality disorder; immigration; relationships.
+depression; loss and bereavement; gender issues; sexuality; work problems; stress; domestic and sexual abuse; self-harm; relationships.

-Some people come with the issues they want to explore clear in their mind; others because they feel lost or confused; some because they feel a disappointment with their lives or because they may be having difficulties developing or maintaining sustaining friendships or relationships.
+Some people come with the aspects they want to explore clear in their mind; others because they feel lost or confused; some because they feel a disappointment with their lives.

-I offer a safe space in which a client can begin to understand the motivations and meanings behind their behaviour.
-The client dictates the pace of the work, how quickly and how deeply we go.
-I don't use complex jargon or obscure psychological terms but I work to help the client use their own language to understand their own experience.
-I am happy to do long-term work or to do short-term work focusing on specific issues.
+I offer a safe space in which you can begin to explore and understand the motivations and meanings behind your feelings, and your responses to different situations.
+It is for you to guide the pace of the work.
+I don't use complex jargon or obscure terms but will try to help you use your own language to understand your experiences.

 Training, qualifications & experience

 I am registered with the Health and Care Professions Council (HCPC) and have been practicing as a therapist for ten years.
-My clinical work within the mental health services in the NHS, school environments and charity organisations has brought me into contact with adults, older people, young adults and children.
+My clinical work in the NHS, school environments and charity organisations has brought me into contact with adults, older people, young adults and children.

-Experience in these settings has included working alongside patients who feel overwhelmed by losses, feel disconnected from the world around them, live in a state of heightened anxiety, are challenged by unwelcome thoughts that will not go away, struggle with bereavement, belonging and relationships.
+Experience in these settings has included working alongside patients who feel overwhelmed by losses, feel disconnected from the world around them, live in a state of heightened anxiety, struggle with bereavement, belonging and relationships.

-I draw upon a range of different psychoanalytic and philosophical stances to inform my outlook, and have experience of working with clients from diverse cultural backgrounds.
+I draw on a range of different psychoanalytic and philosophical stances, and have experience of working with clients from diverse cultural backgrounds.

 Areas of counselling I deal with